bccomputerscience/COMPB12/Syllabus.md

 Course Site: https://portal.bakersfieldcollege.edu/

 ## Course Information
-Building/Room: Business 2
+Building/Room: Business 5

 Day | Time
 ------------ | -------------
-Monday | 08:00am - 09:25am
+Monday | 09:35am - 11:00am
-Wednesday | 08:00am - 09:25am
+Wednesday | 09:35am - 11:00am

 ## Office Hours
 Building/Room: Business 1

 Day | Time
 ------------ | -------------
-Monday | 09:30am – 11:00am
+Monday | 11:00am – 12:00pm
-Tuesday | 03:00pm – 04:00pm
+Tuesday | 11:00am – 12:00pm
-Wednesday | 09:30am – 11:00am
+Wednesday | 11:00am – 12:00pm
+  | 3:00pm – 4:00pm
-Thursday | 03:00pm – 04:00pm
+Thursday | 11:00am – 12:00pm
-* If you are unable to see me during my regularly scheduled office hours, please contact me through Canvas to schedule an appointment.
+* If you are unable to see me during my regularly scheduled office hours, please email me to schedule an appointment.

 ## Course Description
 **Prerequisite**: COMP B11 with a grade of "C" or better.
 This is a software engineering course focused on the application of software engineering techniques for the design and development of large programs.
 Topics include object oriented programming, data abstraction, data structures and their associated algorithms, and recursion.
 Students will learn to design, implement, test, and debug programs using an object-oriented language.
 Not open to students who have previously received credit for COMS B35.
 **Course Corequisites**: NONE

 ## Student Learning Outcomes